 When the triggering circumstance has been identified, patients can minimize the probability of encountering such an event again.
 Furthermore, therapy can help provide alternative responses to triggering cues in case avoidance is impossible.

-Encouraging these substitutes to behaviors and decreasing the likelihood of substance use involves the application of motivational and intervention strategies.
+Encouraging these substitutes to behaviors and decreasing the likelihood of the substance use disorder involves the application of motivational and intervention strategies.

 This is where cognitive restructuring comes in.
 New mental processes are consciously implemented to help drive actions.

-In CBT for addiction, a patient may need to address issues specific to addiction such as rationalizing behavior and giving up on recovery.
+In CBT for cognitive behavioral treatment for addiction, a patient may need to address issues specific to addiction such as rationalizing behavior and giving up on recovery.

 Skill-building

-Oftentimes, those suffering from substance misuse disorders will experience difficulty in delaying short-term pleasure in favor of long-term rewards.
+Oftentimes, those suffering from a substance abuse treatment or misuse disorders will experience difficulty in delaying short-term pleasure in favor of long-term rewards.
 This goal-setting allows for improvement in critical skills.
 Sometimes skills that may have been adaptive to the client while in active addiction do not translate well to their desired lifestyle.

 For example, interpersonal skills required to obtain a substance, not get caught, and manipulate people, aren’t going to help build healthy activities post-addiction.